Corunna Road Sewer Vent and Cottage

-Corunna Road Sewer Vent and Cottage is a heritage-listed sewer vent and residence at 125 Corunna Road, Stanmore, Inner West Council, Sydney, New South Wales, Australia.
+Corunna Road Sewer Vent and Cottage is a heritage-listed sewer vent and residence at 125 Corunna Road, Stanmore, New South Wales, a suburb of Sydney, Australia.
 It was designed by the NSW Public Works Department and built by the department in 1900.
 It was added to the New South Wales State Heritage Register on 15 November 2002.

 History

 The sewer vent and cottage were built in 1900.

 The Corunna Road site is one of only two sewer vents in New South Wales to feature accommodation facilities.
 The cottage was originally leased to Water Board employees responsible for the maintenance of the vent.

 The cottage was renovated by Sydney Water as part of the Heritage Assets Project, which saw the demolition of the dilapidated rear kitchen, and the installation of a new contemporary kitchen, hallway, dining room, laundry and bathroom.
 It also saw a new skillion roof installed at the rear of the cottage, new walls, floor and ceiling, French doors, services, and the restoration of the yard.

 The cottage was sold at auction by Sydney Water in 2017 for $1,405,000.
 The adjacent sewer vent remains owned by Sydney Water following the cottage sale.